apache/streampipes-website/docs/06_configure-operate-extension-services.md

 sidebar_label: Extension Services
 ---

+import ScreenshotFigure from '@site/src/components/docs/ScreenshotFigure';

 The `Extension Services` tab in `Configuration` is the operational view for the services behind StreamPipes extensions.
 While the `Extensions` tab controls which adapters and pipeline elements are installed, `Extension Services` shows which services are currently registered, which service-level settings they expose, and how OPC UA certificates are handled.

 This page focuses on the current `Configuration > Extension Services` screen.

-> [Image placeholder: Extension Services page with the sections Registered services, Service configurations, and Certificates]
+<ScreenshotFigure
+  src="/img/2026/settings-extension-services.png"
+  alt="Extension Services page with registered services, service configurations, and certificates" title="Extension Services" eyebrow="Configuration" caption="The Extension Services tab brings service registration, service-level configuration, and OPC UA certificate handling together in one operational view."
+/>

 ## What the Extension Services tab is for

-Use this page when you want to:

-- inspect which extension services are currently registered in the instance
-- review service health at a glance
-- open technical details of a registered service
-- update service-level configuration values
-- manage trusted and rejected OPC UA certificates

-This tab is aimed at platform operators and administrators, not end users building adapters or pipelines.
+This page is for operational work on the services behind the extension catalog.
+It is the place to confirm that a service is registered, check its health, inspect its identity and location, update service-level runtime settings, and manage trusted or rejected OPC UA certificates.
+In other words, it is aimed at platform operators, not at end users creating adapters or pipelines.

 ## Understand the difference between Extensions and Extension Services

 The two configuration tabs are related, but they solve different problems.

-- `Extensions` controls which installable items such as adapters, processors, and sinks are available in the instance.
-- `Extension Services` controls the services that provide those items and the configuration values those services need at runtime.

-In practice, you go to `Extensions` when something should become available to users, and to `Extension Services` when you need to inspect or configure the underlying service behavior.
+`Extensions` decides which installable items such as adapters, processors, and sinks are available in the instance. `Extension Services` deals with the services that provide those items and the configuration those services need at runtime.
+In practice, you go to `Extensions` when something should become available to users, and to `Extension Services` when you need to inspect or influence the service behavior behind that feature.

 ## Open the page